nccgroup/ScoutSuite/README.md

     $ python Scout.py --help

-You can also use this for help on a specific provider:
+You can also use this to get help on a specific provider:

     $ python Scout.py aws --help